cmdcolin/secondary_rewriter/README.md

 hard to analyze them (for example, SNPs will not be visible in a genome browser for secondary alignments).
 This program adds these back, referring to the primary alignment to get the SEQ and QUAL, and adding them to the secondaries.
-This is a two-pass program.
-The first pass collects the secondary alignments and the second adds the SEQ and QUAL fields to the secondaries.
+This is a three-pass program.
+The first pass collects the secondary alignments into an external file the second adds the SEQ and QUAL fields to the external file, and then the third pass inserts the secondary alignments in place.

 ## Install